htw-imi-showtime/showtime-website/content/ss25/bachelor/b5-nexum/_index.md

 title = "Nexum"
 subtitle = "Free, anonymous interaction for talks and classes"

-claim = "An open, accessible platform for live Q&A, polls, and audience engagement in talks or lectures."
+claim = "An open, easy-to-use platform for live Q&A, polls, and audience engagement in talks or lectures."

-abstract = "Nexum is a lightweight audience engagement platform that supports live polls and Q&A features – designed to be anonymous, easy to use, and entirely browser-based."
+abstract = "Nexum is a lightweight audience engagement platform that supports live polls and Q&A features – designed to be anonymous, easy to use, responsive, and entirely browser-based."

 card_image = "images/logo.png"